 The New York Police Department and the Mayor’s office have responded to questions posed by Metrosource about safety during this year’s Pride festivities.

-Between three and four million out-of-towners are expected during the month of Pride.
+An estimated six million out-of-towners are expected during the month of Pride.
 In part, the city will see more than the usual influx of LGBTQ tourists because 2019 marks the 50th anniversary of the Stonewall riots that began the equal rights movement in America.

 The other reason is that, for the first time ever, WorldPride is coming to America — in observance of the same Stonewall milestone.